cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

 The above example defines a simple [`SmartphoneStudyProtocol`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/SmartphoneStudyProtocol-class.html) which will store data in a file locally on the phone using a [`FileDataEndPoint`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/FileDataEndPoint-class.html).
 Sampling is configured by adding a [`TriggeredTask`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/TriggeredTask-class.html) to the protocol using an [`ImmediateTrigger`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/ImmediateTrigger-class.html) which triggers a [`BackgroundTask`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/BackgroundTask-class.html) containing four different [`Measure`](https://pub.dev/documentation/carp_core/latest/carp_core_protocols/Measure-class.html).

-Sampling can be configured in a very sophisticated ways, by specifying different types of triggers, tasks, and measures - see the  CAMS [domain model](https://github.com/cph-cachet/carp.sensing-flutter/wiki/2.-Domain-Model) for an overview.
+Sampling can be configured in a very sophisticated ways, by specifying different types of devices, triggers, tasks, measures and sampling configurations.
+See the CAMS [wiki](https://github.com/cph-cachet/carp.sensing-flutter/wiki/) for an overview.

 You can write your own `DataEndPoint` definitions and coresponding `DataManager`s for uploading data to your own data endpoint.
 See the wiki on how to [add a new data manager](https://github.com/cph-cachet/carp.sensing-flutter/wiki/4.3-Adding-a-New-Data-Manager).